haoxiangyang89/COVID_Staged_Alert/README.md

 to enact social distancing orders to avoid exceeding hospital capacity.
 Chosen triggers attempt to minimize the total number of days that a city is in strict levels.

+All codes are tested on MacOS but should work on Windows and Linux.

 ## Installation and running the code
 - Download and unzip the code to a local path (e.g., .../COVID_Staged_Alert)
 - Add both /COVID_Staged_Alert and /COVID_Staged_Alert/InterventionsMIP to your $PYTHONPATH